open-gpdb/gpdb/gpdb-doc/markdown/install_guide/env_var_ref.html.md

 ### <a id="topic6"></a>MASTER\_DATA\_DIRECTORY

-This should point to the directory created by the gpinitsystem utility in the coordinator data directory location.
+This should point to the directory created by the gpinitsystem utility in the master data directory location.
 For example:

 ```
-MASTER_DATA_DIRECTORY=/data/coordinator/gpseg-1
+MASTER_DATA_DIRECTORY=/data/master/gpseg-1
 export MASTER_DATA_DIRECTORY
 ```

 ## <a id="topic7"></a>Optional Environment Variables

 The following are standard PostgreSQL environment variables, which are also recognized in Greenplum Database.
 You may want to add the connection-related environment variables to your profile for convenience, so you do not have to type so many options on the command line for client connections.
-Note that these environment variables should be set on the Greenplum Database coordinator host only.
+Note that these environment variables should be set on the Greenplum Database master host only.

 **Parent topic:**[Greenplum Environment Variables](env_var_ref.html)